Question:

 Different drug tests detect Xanax for different lengths of time after use:

-- Saliva Test: Xanax is usually detectable in saliva for about one to two days after the last dose.
+Saliva Test: Saliva tests are quick and non-invasive, and Xanax is usually detectable in saliva for about one to two days after the last dose.

-The exact detection window varies based on dose, frequency of use, metabolism, and more.
+The exact detection window and Xanax detection times vary based on dose, frequency of use, metabolism, and more.

 Factors That Affect How Long Xanax Stays in Your System

-Several factors can influence how long Xanax remains detectable in your body:
+Several factors affect how long Xanax stays in your system and can influence how long Xanax remains detectable in your body:

-- Liver Function: Impaired liver function can slow down the body’s ability to process and eliminate Xanax.
+Liver Function: The liver is responsible for processing Xanax.
+Impaired liver function can slow down the body’s ability to process and eliminate Xanax.

 Understanding these factors is important, especially if you’re undergoing drug testing or managing a prescription.
 Always consult a healthcare provider before making any changes to your medication routine, as individual responses to Xanax can vary significantly.